-Ashley Schroeder, a senior user experience designer at Southwest Airlines and Brian Crumley, a senior engineer at O3 World, recently shared advice with MindShift webinar attendees on how to introduce, evangelize and gain buy-in for accessibility within an organization.
+Ashley Schroeder, a senior user experience designer at Southwest Airlines and Brian Crumley, a senior engineer at O3, recently shared advice with MindShift webinar attendees on how to introduce, evangelize and gain buy-in for accessibility within an organization.
 Whitney Quesenbery, co-founder of the Center for Civic Design moderated the discussion.
 Here are a few takeaways from the speakers.

 Brian Crumley on how to empower teams to think about accessibility